 Scientists and chemists have understood this since the mid 20th century, when hemp and marijuana were studied more intensively for their therapeutic as well as commercial properties that are inherent in many plants.
 They came to realise that hemp based products won’t get you high as there is no THC or psychoactive compounds within the hemp strain (not the case for marijuana).

-The answer is ‘yes’… for the vast majority of people.
-CBD or Cannabidiol is very safe to use when dose and frequency are appropriate.
+The answer is ‘yes’… for the vast majority of people. hemp oil or hemp extract is very safe to use when dose and frequency are appropriate.
 BUT there are a couple of caveats for certain individuals (we detail more on this below).

 Several key organisations and scientific bodies like the World Health Organisation have already cleared Cannabidiol use as safe when dosed correctly and with the right frequency.
 They noted a number of important characteristics of the compound that made its safety level high.
 These included the fact it was not addictive, had no psychoactive risks, no toxicity and didn’t generate health issues even in high dosages.